oracle-livelabs/oci/oci-dataflow/data-platform/02-data-engineering/data-flow-service.md

 ### Prerequisites

-* Completion of the preceding tasks in this workshop introduction
+* Completion of the preceding tasks in the Lab1
+* Some understanding of Cloud, Database, Data Lake terms is helpful
+* Familiarity with ETL, Notebooks and SQL concepts is helpful

 ## Task 1: Activate Data Flow Pools